MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-5.md

 ### Test locally
-To test that your service worker is successfully installed launch the app in local make sure you are in the Miscrosoft.Knowzy.WebApp project and click on *IIS Express* button.
+To test that your service worker is successfully installed, launch the app locally.
+Make sure you are in the Microsoft.Knowzy.WebApp project and click on *IIS Express* button.
 ![](../media/Picture7.jpg)

 ![](../media/Picture34.jpg)